eniac/Flightplan/Wharf/README.md

 operation of FEC can be defined in the `fec_encoder_commands.txt` and `fec_decoder_commands.txt` files for error correction.

-In simplest terms, if H packets out a set of H+K packets are dropped, then FEC will be able to recover the data over the faulty links.
+In simplest terms, if up to H packets out of a set of H+K packets are dropped, then FEC will be able to recover the data over the faulty links.
 More information on FEC booster can be found [FEC Booster](https://www.seas.upenn.edu/~nsultana/files/netcompute.pdf).

 ### End-to-end tests

+The steps to setup the mininet simulation are enforced in `start_flightplan_mininet.py` to initialize the topology and start the hosts & switches defined in the config file `complete_topology.yml`.

 Two end-to-end tests exist, one for the FEC functionality and one for memcached.
 They are: